Aeastr/GlowGetter/readme.md

 ---

+## **License**

+GlowGetter is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+Before you begin, take a moment to review the [Contributing Guide](CONTRIBUTING.md) for details on issue reporting, coding standards, and the PR process.

+## Support

+If you like this project, please consider giving it a ⭐️

+---

 ## **Acknowledgments**

 Special thanks to [Jordi Bruin](https://github.com/jordibruin) | [X](https://x.com/jordibruin) and [Ben Harraway](https://github.com/BenLumenDigital) | [X](https://x.com/BenLumenDigital) for their invaluable insights and assistance in refining the underlying rendering functionality.